zlederman/3gs-interview/interview_qs.md

 #### 4. LLMs
-- Langchain is tech debt. its really hard to debug and uses overly complex call back functions and uses some bespoke pipe operator overloading which looks pretty but gets complex fast.
+- I am not a fan of langchain.
+Its really hard to debug and uses overly complex call back functions and uses some bespoke pipe operator overloading which looks pretty but gets complex fast.